hashicorp/terraform-provider-google/website/docs/r/compute_subnetwork.html.markdown

   An array of configurations for secondary IP ranges for VM instances contained in this subnetwork.
 The primary IP of such VM must belong to the primary ipCidrRange of the subnetwork.
 The alias IPs may belong to either primary or secondary ranges.
+  This field uses attr-as-block mode to avoid breaking users during the 0.12 upgrade.
+See [the Attr-as-Block page](https://www.terraform.io/docs/configuration/attr-as-blocks.html) for more details.
 Structure is documented below.

 * `private_ip_google_access` -
   (Optional)